hy-ppc/hy-ppc.github.io/README.md

 deadlines.
 Specific to this course,

 - There is less human feedback.
 Occasional spot chekcs may be made to confirm that you are following the instructions of each task correctly.
+Also check the [course structure](#course-structure) for additional clarifications to the task instructions.
 - The option "This submission is ready for grading" is selected for you automatically.
 This means that your submission is visible to course staff and subject to manual review.
 If you do not want this for a specific submission,